janetjoywilson/janetjoywilson.github.io/_posts/2016-07-08-a-brand-new-day.md

 > Why?
 Because I love sharing **books!**
 >
 > Who is this for?
-You ... my fellow book lover.
+YOU ... my fellow book lover.
->
-> Where?
-Everywhere!
-Books offer an interesting new world to explore.
->
->How will I keep this interesting for you and me?!
->Variety!
-It's the spice of life, eh?

-Come along for the love of words!
+Words, sentences, paragraphs, chapters, stories, novels, illustrations, graphics, poems and more!

+It's a brand new day for me to try something new and I hope you'll come along with me.

+My goal is to share with you the books that have taken me on an emtoional journey or had me on the floor laughing!

+Interested?